 ABOUT THE METHODS

-I paint on hardboard.
-I prefer this to canvas because I often scratch and distress the paint.
-I’m aware canvas has a certain cachet but it has no intrinsic merit.
+I prefer to paint on hardboard rather than canvas because I often scratch and distress the paint.
+Canvas has a certain cachet but it has no intrinsic merit.
 It was originally introduced so paintings could be rolled up for transport.
 I cover the smooth side of the hardboard with six coats of gesso, and sandpaper this until the surface is silky.
 Finally, I apply a coat of acrylic titanium white and rub this down.
-The result is an intensely white surface, tough and robust, yet smooth and highly reflective.
-I work on top of this, using paint as thinly as possible to achieve maximum colour brightness.
-I use the finest light-fast water-soluble oils, acrylics and watercolour paints and sometimes mix-mediums on the same panel.
+The result is a bright white surface, tough and robust, yet smooth and highly reflective.
+I paint as thinly as possible to achieve maximum colour brightness.
+I use the finest light-fast water-soluble oils, acrylics and watercolour paints and sometimes mix mediums on the same panel.